RightToAskOrg/right_to_ask_server/README.md

 ```
 first, or the equivalent systemctl command.
 Or you can make this go away entirely by enabling mysql to start automatically at boot time.

-Optionally, you can run
+Optionally, you can execute
 ```
 `./target/release/initialize_databases`.
 ```
-at any time.
+between runs.
 This will reinitialize (i.e. wipe) the database contents.

 ## Copyright

 This program is Copyright 2021 Thinking Cybersecurity Pty.
 Ltd.